/

 Team Plans and Studio Profiles You Fully Control

-The biggest release yet for teams and authors: shared team billing, full component visibility control, and studio profiles you can actually make your own.
+Shared team billing, full control over component visibility, and studio profiles you can make your own.

 Teams get a shared plan